 There is an educational aspect to hammocking with a heavier upfront cost than most potential users expect, as is noticable in the quantity and range of hammock hanging guides and videos produced, and the frustrated comments they invite.

 Skills and knowledge for hammocking include learning how to handle materials and hardware, learning how to hang a hammock, and assessing where to hang a hammock [note]https://blogs.wf.com/assetmanagement/2016/08/why-hammock-sales-jumped-30/[/note].

 New hammockers may not have much in common with classic outdoors camping demographics.
 Searching for examples of organic groupings around shared hobbies reveal an increase in social activity that parallels the increase in purchases.

 Emergent responses showing increased hammock use:

-Available for medium and long-term projects with a focus on civic and authentic engagement.
+Available for medium and long-term projects with a focus on civic, climate and authentic engagement.
 Please contact me for resume and case studies.